fhur/xql/packages/docs/docs/200-query-language/100-examples.md

 # Examples

-## Find a single actor by id with all selectable columns auto-selected
+## Find a single actor by ID with all selectable columns auto-selected

-Finds 0 or 1 record(s) in the `actors` table where the `id` is in the list of ids and return all selectable columns
+Finds 0 or 1 record(s) in the `actors` table where the `actor_id` is in the list of IDs passed, and return all selectable columns

 ```ts
 const q = from('actor')